GitHubDragonFly/ModbusMaster/README.md

 - Download and extract the zip file of this project and locate Mono archive in the "Mono" folder.
 - Extract 4 files and potentially rename the newly created folder and/or exe file to something shorter if you wish (just to make terminal navigation quicker).
 - Open the terminal, navigate to the folder and type: sudo mono ModbusMaster.exe (on Mac you might need to switch to superuser "su" account)
-- For testing RTU protocols, on Linux you can possibly install and use [tty0tty](https://github.com/freemed/tty0tty) virtual ports while on Mac the later OS X versions seem to have pseudo terminals - pairs of devices such as /dev/ptyp3 and /dev/ttyp3.
+- For testing RTU protocols, on Linux you can possibly install and use [tty0tty](https://github.com/freemed/tty0tty) virtual port pairs while on Mac the later OS X versions seem to have pseudo terminals - pairs of devices such as `/dev/ptyp3` <=> `/dev/ttyp3`.

 Note for Mac users: this was tested on an old iMac G5 PowerPC computer with Mono v2.10.2.
 Some odd behaviour was present in a sense that the app was loosing focus thus disrupting TCP communication in Auto Read mode.
 There is a text box with red X that you can click to try to maintain focus (if you do something else afterwards then click it again).
 Since I cannot test it in any other way then it is left for you to experiment.